 Dr. Chris Weaver

-Deputy Executive Director, U.S. Global Change Research Program, Office of Science and Technology Policy
+Executive Director (Acting), U.S. Global Change Research Program, Office of Science and Technology Policy

 National Coordination Office (NCO)

-At the EPA, he is involved in evaluating the specific risks global change poses to air quality, water quality, human health, and ecosystems and to support climate-related decision-making at the agency in these areas.
-Prior to joining the EPA, he was on the faculty of the Department of Environmental Sciences at Rutgers University, where he was also the Associate Director of the Center for Environmental Prediction.
+For much of the last two decades, he has provided scientific and organizational leadership in both university and government settings.
+Before becoming part of the USGCRP leadership team, he was a Federal lead for and one of the chief architects of the National Global Change Research Plan 2012-2021, the decadal strategic plan for USGCRP.
+During his tenure at EPA, he has been involved in evaluating the specific risks global change poses to air quality, water quality, human health, and ecosystems and supporting policy making at the agency in these areas.
+Prior to joining the Federal Government, he was on the faculty of the Department of Environmental Sciences at Rutgers University, where he also served as the Associate Director of the Center for Environmental Prediction.